Here’s What Conduct Disorder Looks Like:

 Conduct Disorder is thought to be a possible precursor to Antisocial Personality Disorder.
 Studies have indicated a preliminary link between different brain functions and lowered levels of compassion shown by those experiencing conduct disorders.

-New Lifehouse Academy – When You Want Your Good Son Back, with Clear Thinking and Positive Pursuits
+New Lifehouse – When You Want Your Daughter Back, with Clear Thinking and Positive Pursuits

 During a student’s stay at New Lifehouse, each student will have the opportunity to learn various vocational skills such as welding, basic carpentry, plumbing, lawn care, fence repair & building, livestock care, and other ranch duties.
 The students are also involved with various community service projects.
 This aspect of the program is used to assist the students in building a strong work ethic to enable them to be successful in their communities, families, and future careers.